tracymu/api-tutorial/_posts/2017-02-21-compare-favourite-songs.md

   end
 ```

-Add a file named `app/views/favourites/search.html.erb` similar to the last exercise (note, the first line has the word favourites instead of movies):
+Add a file named `app/views/favourites/search.html.erb`, and the content will be similar to the content of the songs search file in the last exercise.
+However, noe that the first line says 'favourites' instead of 'songs'.

+Also, we've added a new attribute for each song - if a `preview_url` is present for the song, we'll open that up in a new tab.

 ```erb
 <%= form_tag(favourites_search_path, method: :get) do %>